ninkibah/trace/README.md

 ## Tracing tools
 Sometimes gdb does not work on your code, but you still need to see what is happening.

-By using the TracePoint class, you can log what is happening in your code with very little effort.
+By using the Trace class, you can log what is happening in your code with very little effort.

-The tracing library supports multi-threaded code using a thread local variable for the most recent tracepoint.
+The tracing library supports multi-threaded code using a thread local variable for the most recent trace object.

 ### Installation
-You need to copy TracePoint.h and pp_magic.h to your projects include directory.
+You need to copy Trace.h and pp_magic.h to your project's include directory.
 The trace library is a header only library.

-In each source file, you want to trace, you will need to include TracePoint.h:
+In each source file, you want to trace, you will need to include Trace.h:
 ````
-#include "TracePoint.h"
+#include "Trace.h"
 ````

 ### Available macros